 The primary development challenge for the Kingdom of Swaziland is to address the high rate of poverty and inequality in the country.
 An estimated 63% of the population lives below the poverty line, and about 29% lives below the extreme poverty line.
 Inequality is very high with a Gini coefficient of 49.5.
-Between 2001/02 and 2009/10 consumption of the bottom 40% of the population grew very slowly.
-Poverty is strongly correlated with unemployment which is about 28.5% overall and 52.4% among the youth.
-Poverty is also associated with the high burden of communicable diseases.
-The HIV/AIDS prevalence of 31% of the population is the highest in the world and life expectancy has fallen to approximately 49 years.
-While the country has made significant progress towards achieving the Millennium Development Goals (MDGs), it is unlikely to reach the health related MDGs due to the high disease burden.
+The HIV/AIDS prevalence of 31% of the population is among the highest in the world and life expectancy has fallen to approximately 49 years.

-Government published its Programme of Action (2013–2018), which aims to fast track progress towards Vision 2022.
-As a monitoring tool, the Swaziland Development Index (SDI) has been defined with eight focus areas; economic prosperity, agriculture & environmental sustainability, education, health, government service delivery, infrastructure, governance, and corruption.
-The index will be used to assess the country’s overall status, but also to set performance targets and action plans for ministries and agencies up to 2022.
+The government published its Programme of Action (2013–2018), which aims to fast track progress towards Vision 2022.
+As a monitoring tool, the Swaziland Development Index (SDI) was defined with eight focus areas: economic prosperity, agriculture and environmental sustainability, education, health, government service delivery, infrastructure, governance and corruption.